 Surface and interfacial tensions are phenomena that affect our everyday life.
 We can find numerous examples where surface tension plays a role.
-Take a classic example of a spider walking on a surface of water.
-Change that water to ethanol and the poor spider will drown.
+Take a classic example of a spider walking on the surface of the water.
+Change water to ethanol and the poor spider will drown.
 Why?
 Because the surface tension of water is high enough to support the weight of the spider but with much lower surface tension, ethanol can’t do the same.
-High surface tension of water is also the reason why rain comes down as a spherical drop.
-High surface energy drives the water drop to take a shape with as little surface area as possible, making a sphere shape most favorable.
+The high surface tension of water is also the reason why rain comes down as a spherical drop.
+High surface energy drives the water drop to take a shape with as little surface area as possible, making a sphere shape the most favorable.

 By now, I hope you are convinced that surface tension is needed to have life as we know it.
-If we move away from fundamental problems that would arise of not having surface tension, we can see that it is highly important parameter also in many industrial processes.
+If we move away from fundamental problems that would arise if surface tension wouldn't exist, we can see that it is a highly important parameter also in many industrial processes.

 Surface and interfacial tension are key factors in many industrial processes

 Surface and interfacial tension play a key role in product development.
 R&D departments around the world are measuring surface and interfacial tension to improve the quality of their products.
-Detergent formulations are optimized to improve their cleaning properties with lower amounts and more ecological surfactants at lower temperatures.
-Paints are tailored to stick better on the surfaces they are applied to and drugs are developed to improve their effectiveness.
-These are just a few of the numerous example that can be mentioned.
+Detergent formulations are optimized with the help of critical micelle concentration measurements to improve their cleaning properties with lower amounts and more ecological surfactants at lower temperatures.
+Paints are tailored with the help of wetting agents to stick better on the surfaces they are applied to and drugs are developed to improve their effectiveness.
+Surface tension is key in understanding the stability of emulsions in various applications.
+These are just a few of the numerous examples that can be mentioned.

 Susanna is an Application Scientist at Biolin Scientific.
 In her PhD thesis, she developed fabrication methods for a new type of inorganic-organic polymers.
 Microfabricated polymer chips were utilized as tool for biomolecule separation in analytical chemistry.